Gravitational wave probes of Barrow cosmology with LISA standard sirens: Results

 \section{Results}

 In the interest of a numerical investigation on Barrow cosmology, we make use of our modified version of the publicly available Boltzmann code CLASS\footnote{Cosmic Linear Anisotropy Solving System} \cite{cl1}, based on field equations of Barrow cosmological model.
-To this end, the value of cosmological parameters are set to the Planck 2018 data release \cite{p18}, while considering $w_\mathrm{DE}=-0.98$ and $c_{s,\mathrm{DE}}^2=1$ for the dark energy component.
+To this end, the value of cosmological parameters are set to the Planck 2018 data release \cite{p18}, while in case of dark energy component we consider $w_\mathrm{DE}=-0.98$ (to avoid some divergences in the dark energy perturbation equations) and $c_{s,\mathrm{DE}}^2=1$ (to simply have a smooth dark energy fluid).

 The CMB temperature power spectra diagrams in Barrow cosmology are illustrated in figure \ref{fig2}.
 Upper panels represent the power spectra for different values of $\Delta$, where $X$ fixed to be $1$, while lower panels depict the same diagrams for different values of $X$, with $\Delta$ considered to be $0.015$.
 (Notice that the case $X=1$ recovers the results reported in Ref. \cite{bwobs4}.)